BackmanLab/PWSpy/paper/paper.md

 designed to be used by any researchers working with PWS data.
 It has already been used in one scientific publication [@Li:2021] with many more on the way.

+# Acknowledgements
+The author would like to thank the many pilot testers and early users of `PWSpy` for providing feedback as the project has developed.

 # References